sethgrid/multibar/README.md

         progressBars.Println("It is best to use the print wrappers to keep output synced up.") progressBars.Println("We can switch back to normal fmt after our progress bars are done.\n")

-        barProgress1 := progressBars.MakeBar(mediumTotal, "1st")
+        // we will update the progress down below in the mock work section with barProgress1(int) barProgress1 := progressBars.MakeBar(mediumTotal, "1st")

         progressBars.Println()